 Skin In The Game – Nassim Taleb.
 This is one of the best business books I’ve read in a long time, and it’s not actually a business book.
 Filled with models of thinking, framing, and understanding behind how so much of society works, it’s probably a book I need to re-read a few times to truly understand.
 The key point: beware of anyone with no skin in the game.
 I thought of the fitness industry a lot when reading this.

 The Almanack of Naval Ravikant – Eric Jorgenson.
 I was gifted this book a few weeks back and read it twice on a weekend.
-It’s a fantastic resource and collection of Naval’s thinking on navigating business, health and happiness.
+It’s a fantastic resource and collection of Naval’s thinking on navigating business, health, and happiness.

-My finishing note for this first instalment of Quarterly Insights, 2021, is a clip that I watch often – the infamous Apple’s Think Different campaign.
+My finishing note for this first installment of Quarterly Insights, 2021, is a clip that I watch often – the infamous Apple’s Think Different campaign.
 If we consider the size of the task we have to create a change in the world’s thinking and behaviour around health and fitness, this is the spirit we must all embody.
 The world will only transform if we let the domino effect take a life of its own, and spread through the masses: